Spin and magnetism

 Dynamics

-The pivotal equation in the magnetisation dynamics is the Landau-Lifshitz-Gilbert (LLG) equation, which describes the precession of the magnetisation around the effective field and the damping of the magnetisation due to the Gilbert damping :
+The pivotal equation in the magnetisation dynamics is the Landau-Lifshitz-Gilbert (LLG) equation, which describes the precession of the magnetisation around the effective field

 The equation (1)